terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 8 Operational Workshop =  [5 + 3b] use UI to execute the action
 ```

-Following diagram shows the UI sequence in section 8.
+The following diagram shows how the UI is used to change the ontology (section 8 Operational Workshop).

 *(left) order assigned to Bins, (right) reassigned to Weber, (bottom) result (saved to ontology)*<br><img src="/assets/777_26.png" alt="drones" width="75%" style="border: 1px solid #999;"><br>